rReddit Resident Network · Fintech · SaaS · B2B · iGaming · Consumer

 Cadence distribution matters more than cadence volume.
 Twenty comments shipped from a single resident on a single afternoon reads as a burst pattern, even when each individual comment is good.
 The same twenty comments distributed across four residents across three days reads as ordinary sub activity.
 Burst patterns are the signal Reddit’s anti-spam systems trained on most heavily and are the first thing bot-detection tools flag.
 Our scheduling layer enforces cadence distribution per-account, per-sub and per-time-zone so the operation looks like community activity rather than a campaign.

 Each sub gets its own voice register.
 Different subs have radically different voices.
-The tone that lands in r/CryptoCurrency would be downvoted inside an hour in r/Bogleheads, and vice versa.
+The tone that lands in r/sysadmin would be downvoted inside an hour in r/Bogleheads, and vice versa.
 Voice-matched AI agents learn the sub-specific register from years of top-comment data, then draft in that register.
 The editor catches the residual cases where the AI draft reads slightly off.
 Brands that run a single brand voice across multiple subs in parallel are the brands you can spot from across the room as a marketing operation.

 Threads compound for years; campaigns evaporate in weeks.
 A high-engagement Reddit thread that we seed in month one stays live, stays indexed by Google, and keeps being re-pulled by Perplexity and ChatGPT for as long as it accumulates the freshness signal that engines weight on.
 Most threads we seeded 18-24 months ago are still in the top three cited sources for their target queries.
 Compare that to a paid Reddit ad running for two weeks: zero residual after the spend stops.
 The compounding shape is the reason this operating model behaves so differently from media buying.